clementyung/clementyung.github.io/_posts/resources/2022-07-01-mod-reviews.md

 |:---------:|:-----------------------------------------------------:|:-----:|:---------------------------------------------------------:|
 |GEN0064    |General Physics 2                                      |A+     |                                                           |

-The module was mapped to PC1143 Introduction to Electricity & Magnetism.
+This module was mapped to PC1143 Introduction to Electricity & Magnetism.

 ### AY18/19 Semester 2